 Issues in the WHOIS debate are varied.
 Any discussion of WHOIS will likely contain all of the words accuracy, privacy, anonymity, cost, policing, and SPAM.
 Each of the issues is important.
 This is sometimes lost in the heat of the debate and it is important to remind ourselves of this on a regular basis.

-In order to inform the debate, and perhaps make the decision-making process easier, ICANN has adopted the age-old tradition of "the study" in lieu of or a precursor to action.
-Significant sums have been spent studying WHOIS, more is being spent, and yet more is planned with the span of time now stretching into decades.

-Each study addresses some different aspect of WHOIS; accuracy, proxy/privacy reveal/request, availability, ...
-They take time to be approved, conducted, reported, and of course debated.
-This time is measured in years and could be called ICANN time as compared to Internet time.
-The one constant throughout has been WHOIS itself; protocol, service, data.

-Conclusion
+In order to inform the debate, and to inform the decision-making process, ICANN has conducted a number of studies in this area..
+Significant sums have been spent studying WHOIS, including with four major studies now in progress.
+We, of course, did not have the benefit of these studies in our work, but feel it is important to present recommendations that are action-oriented.
+[A number of people in the GNSO and Crocker too felt the original text was pejorative – and that the studies have been undertaken in very good faith (and as someone who spent many days drafting some of the ones in play, I agree .
+So I tried to edit out the “edge” but keep the gist of the content – that we (Whois RT) is not waiting for the studies – we want action now.]
+[I think this goes further into the studies, and is part of what has been mis-understood, with offense in the GNSO taken.
+I think our Whois RT concerns about delays and studies are clear from our report and public meetings/KK.
+Also, Studies are mentioned in next sentence… ]

+Conclusions

 This summary discussion is not a condemnation of the debate, the studies, or the people that invested their time, emotion, and personal capital over the years.
-Rather, it is an attempt to concisely present in a balanced and fair manner the very real truth that the current system is broken and needs to be repaired.
+Rather, it is an attempt to concisely present in a balanced and fair manner aspects of the Whois protocol, service and especially data that many in the Community, on all sides of the issue, think merit additional attention. [softening just a bit as offense was taken/KK]

 This Review Team reflects the diversity of ICANN's multi-stakeholder model.
 We have been given time to conduct our review, receiving invaluable feedback from the community.
 We agree to disagree yet we have found consensus, for each and every one of the recommendations we make.
 We look forward to participating in the debates that follow, and monitoring their implementation if adopted by the Board.